love-mishra/Stock-Sentiment-Analysis/README.md

 This project explores the application of  sentiment analysis techniques to enhance stock trading strategies.
 It combines natural language processing (NLP) with financial market data to develop and evaluate a sentiment-adjusted trading approach.
 Key aspects covered include data collection, sentiment analysis, model development, strategy implementation, performance evaluation, and actionable recommendations.

----
-Sure, here is a README template structured similarly to the example you provided, tailored for a sentiment analysis and stock price prediction project:

----

-#

 ## Project Structure

 ```